minlaxz/gitlab/README.md

 > host: http://gitlab-ce

-Two type of tokens for runners
+Two types of tokens for runners
 - Shared runner
-- Project specific runner
+- Project-specific runner
 > token: `token`

-> runner name: `anything`
+> Runner name: `anything`

 you will need to use these tags in your job stages
 > tags: `whatever`